16. Cat worship

 7. Akhenaten’s revolution

 Akhenaten destroyed traditional temples, constructed his own grand temples to Aten and built a new capital city Akhet-Aten (now known as Amarna).
-A succession of pharaohs restored order and tried to eliminate Akhenaton’s memory from historical record after his death.
+A succession of pharaohs restored order and tried to eliminate Akhenaton’s memory from the historical records after his death.

 6. The secret recipe of Egyptian Papyrus